aivars-playground/docker-training-20210925/intro/readme_01_basics.md

 An image is a read-only template with instructions for creating a Docker container.
 A container is a runnable instance of an image.

+Dockerfile - instruction how to build a container Docker Compose - build/run multiple images, define a network
+Docker Swarm - define a service; swarm is a cluster of docker manager and worker nodes, can be run locally (one manager ... per server)

 BASICS
 =